Table of contents

 Montauk Point State Park

 Montauk Point State Park is the actual end of Long Island!
 From here, you can see Block Island (Rhode Island), and Connecticut.
-You can enjoy the caw-caw-ing of seagulls, a visit to the Lighthouse (the museum is currently under renovation as of summer 2021) and some nice views during golden hour and sunset.
+You can enjoy the caw-caw-ing of seagulls, a visit to the Lighthouse (the museum is currently under renovation) and some nice views during golden hour and sunset.
+You can also do a virtual tour of the museum.

 Parking is free after 4pm!